Hyacinthe04/news-hilight/README.md

 Hyacinthe Ndayiragije

 #description of project
-In context, your parents are busy workers and they get home really late.
-They always miss the news and they are very frustrated since they can't keep up with current affairs.
-You are a developer and will use your skills and prowess to remedy this problem.
  You will hence create an application that will help them list and preview news articles from various sources.

-project setup instructions
+# project setup instructions
 -ubuntu -google chrome -js code -bootstrap

 link to live site on GitHub Pages